Goals of Guard Dog Training – Itsaboutdog

 What Is A Good Guard Dog?

-He must monitor, alert, and contain intruders while his master goes to seek help, that is his role.
-This is why a good guardian must differentiate between a “friend” and an unknown or unwanted person.
+He must monitor, alert, and contain intruders while his master seeks help; that is his role.
+A good guardian must differentiate between a “friend” and an unknown or unwanted person.

-The role of a good guard dog is to defend his family and his home, without aggression, and without attacking, but certain breeds, notably shepherds, are more suited to accomplishing this task, which must in any case be the subject of of a flawless education, carried out by a professional.
+The role of a good guard dog is to defend his family and his home without aggression and without attacking, but certain breeds, notably shepherds, are more suited to accomplishing this task, which must, in any case, be the subject of a flawless education carried out by a professional.

-Some dogs have, by nature, the ability to be good guard dogs.
-Most dogs will tend to protect themselves, therefore moving away from danger or sending calming messages.
+Some dogs are naturally good guard dogs.
+Most dogs tend to protect themselves, moving away from danger or sending calming messages.

-A good guardian will not accept food when it does not come from his masters, will know thanks to his sense of smell to recognize dangerous people, will know on command not to move, to be silent, to get to work, and to stop work.
+A good guardian will not accept food when it does not come from his masters, will know, thanks to his sense of smell, to recognize dangerous people, understand on command not to move, to be silent, to get to work, and to stop work.

-If a family has decided to get a guard dog, the first thing that needs to be done is to clearly define the goals and objectives of the future four-legged guard.
-At the stage of choosing a puppy, you should take into account the place that will be the subject of the dog’s service, the conditions of detention, and the presence and frequency of presence of strangers in the territory entrusted to the dog.
+If a family has decided to get a guard dog, the first thing that needs to be done is clearly defining the goals and objectives of the future four-legged guard.
+When choosing a puppy, you should consider the place that will be the subject of the dog’s service, the conditions of detention, and the presence and frequency of strangers in the territory entrusted to the dog.

-The second important rule, or rather, clarification.
-You need to understand the difference between a guard dog and a guard dog.
-A guard dog involves developing more active actions in the event of an attack or invasion, rather than developing the skills of a watchdog specifically.
+The second important rule, or rather, clarification, is that you need to understand the difference between a guard dog and a watchdog.
+A guard dog involves developing more active actions in the event of an attack or invasion rather than developing the skills of a watchdog specifically.
 Therefore, training guard dogs primarily involves teaching the animal to warn the owner about the danger of strangers entering the territory.

-Aggression is not the main quality of a watchdog.
-The watchman should not be evil, but smart.
+Aggression is not the leading quality of a watchdog.
+The guard should not be evil but intelligent.
 Quite often, guard dogs bark at everyone passing by.

-The loud and threatening barking of a dog should warn the owner about the entry of uninvited persons into the forbidden territory.
+A dog’s loud and threatening bark should warn the owner about uninvited persons entering the forbidden territory.

 What do you need to know about guard dog training?

-Training dogs for guard duty turns your pet into a protector of family and property.
-The dog remains a pet.
-Its character does not change within the family circle; the animal continues to obey its owner.
+Training dogs for guard duty turns them into protectors of family and property.
+However, the dog remains a pet.
+Its character does not change within the family circle; the animal obeys its owner.

-However, if an extreme situation occurs, the animal can provide real help to the owner.
-A dog will scare away a thief or be able to detain him, prevent an attack on a person, and be able to find a thief or stolen things.
+However, the animal can help the owner if an extreme situation occurs.
+A dog can scare away a thief or detain him, prevent an attack on a person, and find a thief or stolen things.

 A guard dog is an ideal assistant for a family who lives in a country house.
-She will also be a good companion for a lonely person who lives in a private house.
+She will also be a good companion for a lonely person who lives in a private home.

 The dog neighs even in the apartment; service dog breeds are unpretentious.
-But it is recommended to take your pet for walks regularly.
+However, it is recommended that you take your pet for walks regularly.

-At the same time, specialized courses are held for dogs that are at least a year old.
-The animal must be physically healthy.
-If the dog does not meet the requirements, the instructor will say so.
+At the same time, specialized courses are held for dogs that are at least a year old and physically healthy.
+The instructor will say so if the dog does not meet the requirements.

 The dog must be trained by a professional who has sufficient qualifications.
 Only in this case will the animal acquire all the necessary skills to protect a person and his property.
 The dog should become a balanced protector, not an aggressor.